andre-st/goodreads-toolbox/likeminded.md

   Although, we don't get _all_ members (for books with ten of thousand reviews), the final report still contains _enough_ members who read the same n authors
-- the more popular your chic literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers) - or: more fun with good but rare books
+- the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers) - or: more fun with good but rare books
 - there are members with 94.857 ratings, likely bots